Click HERE to Send E-mail to Deep-Six

 Seal Care

-OS Systems seals are made to exacting specifications of the finest materials available, but are still subject to deterioration if not cared for as follows: Wash the rubber with a mild soap and water solution to remove all contamination from body oil, pollution, lotions, etc. Apply silicone to the cleaned rubber.
+Seals are made to exacting specifications of the finest materials available, but are still subject to deterioration if not cared for as follows: Wash the rubber with a mild soap and water solution to remove all contamination from body oil, pollution, lotions, etc. Apply silicone to the cleaned rubber.
 Insure that you are using a food grade silicone grease, oil or spray.
 NOTE: Applying silicone to a contaminated seal will only trap the contaminants and accelerate the deterioration.

 Store the suit rolled up, in a bag to minimize the air flow around the seals.
 This allows the silicone to protect the rubber longer.